We Analyzed the Future Direction of China XD Plastics Company Limited (CXDC), Here is What We Found

 Ladenburg Thalmann gave a rating of “Buy” to CXDC, setting the target price at $9 in the report published on January 03rd of the previous year.

-Volatility was left at 5.24%, however, over the last 30 days, the volatility rate increased by 7.97%, as shares surge +10.38% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.73% lower at present.
+Volatility was left at 5.37%, however, over the last 30 days, the volatility rate increased by 8.43%, as shares sank -0.93% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -10.12% lower at present.

 Stock Fundamentals for CXDC